jtpotato/jtpotato.github.io/posts/2023/how-this-blog-was-made.md

 The frontmatter of this post!

-1. Compose the post page - title, published/edited dates
+4. Compose the post page - title, published/edited dates
-2. Apply styles (currently done through global css, should probably be changed at some point in the future)
+5. Apply styles (currently done through global css, should probably be changed at some point in the future)

+MDX also affords us the opportunity to embed React components inside of the markdown, which could enable some cool things in the future.
+I've yet to find a use for it though.

 # Firetrace Project Page